theNewDynamic/coosbay-1/site/content/blog/2016-09-20-20-free-or-cheap-ways-you-can-experience-oregons-adventure-coast-this-fall.md

 ---
 title: 19 Free or Nearly-Free Ways To Experience Oregon's Adventure Coast
-date: 2016-09-20T14:58:33.000Z
+date: 2018-12-31 07:58:33 -0800
-description: >+
-  We understand that for many travelers, budgets can be tight.
+description: "We understand that for many travelers, budgets can be tight.
 But that does not mean you can't take a fun trip to the coast any time of the year!
 Some of the best destinations and activities on Oregon's Adventure Coast can be experienced for a small amount and in many cases, absolutely FREE.
 Take the mighty Pacific Ocean for example.
-One could spend hours gazing at it's dramatic beauty without spending a dime.
+One could spend hours gazing at it's dramatic beauty without spending a dime.\n\n"
 tags:
 - Bowling
 - Charleston Marine Life Center
 - Coos Art Museum
 - Coos Bay Boardwalk
 - Coos History Museum and Maritime Collections
 - First Friday Wine Walk
 - Free Activities Oregon Coast
 - Mingus Park
 - Oregon Coast
 - Oregon Dunes National Recreation Area
 - Shore Acres State Park
 - South Slough National Estuarine Research Reserve
 - Southern Oregon Coast
 - the Egyptian Theatre
 - The Mill Casino
 categories:
 - Beach
 - Culture & Museums
 - Entertainment & Nightlife
 - Fishing
 - Crabbing & Clamming
 - Historical
 - Walking & Hiking
 image: ''
+draft: true

 ---
 We understand that for many travelers, budgets can be tight.
 But that does not mean you can&#8217;t take a fun trip to the coast any time of the year!
 Some of the best destinations and activities on Oregon&#8217;s Adventure Coast can be experienced for a small amount and in many cases, absolutely FREE.
 Take the mighty Pacific Ocean for example.
 One could spend hours gazing at it&#8217;s dramatic beauty without spending a dime.